Methods of control

 • Ensure all clinical staff have received appropriate training

 The hospital infection control team works with the Hospital Infection Control Committee.
-A Hospital Infection Control Committee consists of the ICT(see above), hospital chief executive or senior director, CCDC, Occupational Health Consultant and others as needed.
+A Hospital Infection Control Committee consists of the ICT (see above), hospital chief executive or senior director, CCDC/CHP, Occupational Health Consultant and others as needed.

 2. COMMUNITY Infection Control

-The HPU takes a main role in community infection control.
+The local HPT takes a main role in community infection control.
 It works with all community organisations that provide care, healthcare or treatments outside hospital including nursing / residential homes, nurseries and schools.
-The HPU advises and helps maintain good infection control practices in these community settings.
-This is achieved through the direct input of health protection nurses, who provide most of the HPU infection control advice and the CCDCs being the main link between PCT infection control teams and hospital ICTs.
-Health Protection Nurses work through educational means to raise awareness of infection control issues, undertaken community audits and provide advice on infection controls measures, exclusion, risk / hazard reduction and screening to the community organisations listed above as needed.
+The HPT advises and helps maintain good infection control practices in these community settings.
+This is achieved through the direct input of health protection practitioners, who provide most of the HPT infection control advice and the CCDCs/CHPs being the main link between the clinical commissioning group (CCG - healthcare commissioning organisations in England) infection control teams and hospital ICTs.
+Health Protection Practitioners work through educational means to raise awareness of infection control issues and provide advice on infection control measures, exclusion, risk / hazard reduction and screening to the community organisations listed above as needed.

-For example the HPU advises and trains private nursing home staff about infection control principles, it advises schools and nurseries on infection control principles and in conjunction with the local authority, reviews the infection control practices of tattoo parlours and beauticians.
+For example, a HPT may advise private nursing home staff about infection control principles, advise schools and nurseries on infection control principles and in conjunction with the local authority, and review the infection control practices of tattoo parlours and beauticians.

 Regulations and legal powers used in the control of infection